fyrox-book/fyrox-book.github.io/src/rendering/shaders.md

 - **SpotShadow** - A pass that emits depth values for an object, later this depth map will be used to render shadows.
 - **PointShadow** - A pass that emits distance from a fragment to a point light, later this depth map will be used to render shadows.
+- **DirectionalShadow** - A pass that emits depth values for an object, later this depth map will be used to render shadows for directional light sources using cascaded shadow mapping.

 ## Drawing parameters